buddydeepansh/mern-training/HTML/readme.md

         open mdn docs in the new
         tab.](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/target)

+  - #### download attribute

+        The anchor tag has another very useful attribute known as download.
+        Whenever we click on a link wrapped inside an anchor tag, it open up in a new page or same tab.
+But if we add the download attribute inside the anchor tag then it will pop up a dialog box and ask the user to save the file or object instead of opening it.
+The value we give in double quotes of download attribute takes the filename which we want to give user to save the file.
+Ex: [Click to download](images/myimage1.jpg)

 - ### IMAGE \<img\> ELEMENT

   The image element is used to embed the images in your web pages to